 1. Reference to periodicals: Tsutsumi R, Adachi K, Yoshida Y, Yamamoto O. Drug-induced hypersensitivity syndrome in association with varicella.
 Acta Derm Venereol 2015; 95: 503-504.

-Acta Dermato-Venereologica supports the efforts of the Functional Genomics Data Society to standardize the presentation of microarray data, on which further guidance can be found here.
+Microarray databases: Acta Dermato-Venereologica supports the efforts of the Functional Genomics Data Society to standardize the presentation of microarray data, on which further guidance can be found here.
 In addition, the journal strongly recommends the supplemental microarray data be deposited in a public database such as Gene Expression Omnibus or Array Express or submitted for peer-review with the initial submission of the manuscript.

-After receiving the comments from the reviewers, it will be decided by the Editors whether the manuscript should be accepted directly, which in practice is rare, subjected to a minor or major revision before decision about publication can be made, or rejected at this point.
+After receiving the comments from the reviewers, it will be decided by the Editors whether the manuscript should be accepted directly, which in practice is rare, subjected to a minor or major revision before the decision about publication can be made, or rejected at this point.
 The revised manuscript is usually, if not only minor changes required, reviewed by the reviewers, sometimes including a third reviewer, if there are special reasons, before making the final decision about publication, and if necessary after some further revision.
 The guidelines to the reviewers can be found on the homepage of the journal here.

-€50 for Short Communication
+€50 for Short Communication and Quiz

 €100 for Full Report

-Full reports (≤ 4000 words + ≤ 4 small illustrations (tables or figures)): €1000
+– A maximum of 5 typeset pages (approx. 4000 words (inclusive of references) + < 4 small illustrations (tables or figures)): €1000

 *The review process is the same for full papers and brief definite reports, but brief definite reports will be published as "Short Communications".
 Thus, they are not second or third class but simply contain data that can be communicated in a short, crisp fashion instead of being published as full reports.